-Coco Culhane is the founder and director of the Veteran Advocacy Project at the Urban Justice Center.
+Coco Culhane is the founder and executive director of the Veteran Advocacy Project.
 She is an adjunct professor of clinical law at Brooklyn Law School, where she teaches the Veterans’ Rights Clinic.
-Culhane sits on Senator Gillibrand’s Service Academy Selection Committee, a panel that makes recommendations for the senator’s academy nominations, and she is also a founding advisor to the NYC Veterans Alliance.
+She sits on the New York State Discharge Upgrade Advisory Board, is a founding advisor to the NYC Veterans Alliance, and is a member of the Veterans’ Mental Health Coalition Advisory Board.
 From 2011-2013 she was an Equal Justice Works Fellow sponsored by the CIGNA Foundation and Cravath, Swaine & Moore LLP.
-She was formerly on the Steering Committee of the Veterans’ Mental Health Coalition and chaired the Communications Committee in New York City for two years.
 She has presented on veterans’ legal issues and conducted trainings for attorneys, social workers, and students at conferences across the country.
 Culhane received a J.D. from Brooklyn Law School, where she was the symposium editor of the Brooklyn Law Review and president of the student health law association.
 Prior to law school she was an editor at The New Republic for six years.
 She received a B.A. in English from Wesleyan University.

 Oheneba Amponsah is the intake advocate at the Veteran Advocacy Project.
 He served in the United States Navy from 2006 to 2011, during which he deployed multiple times.
 Before joining VAP, Amponsah was an intake paralegal for the Legal Services NYC Access Line.
 He used the Post-9/11 GI Bill at CUNY Hunter College, where he received his B.A. in Special Honors and Political Science.